 Polarized Electrolytic Capacitors

 The following image shows some examples of electrolytic capacitors commonly used in hobby electronics.
-Electrolytic capacitors are a type of polarized capacitor.
+Electrolytic caps are a polarized type.
 This means that they have a positive (+) terminal and a negative (-) terminal.
-The longer lead or leg of an electrolytic capacitor is the positive terminal.
+The longer lead or leg of an electrolytic cap is the positive terminal.

 Non-polarized Capacitors

 Non-polarized capacitors can be connected to a circuit either way around, as there is no positive or negative terminals.
-The following image shows examples of non-polarized capacitors.
+The following image shows examples of non-polarized caps.

 Surface Mount Capacitors